oiraqi/xcommerce-standalone-c/README.md

 ## Overview
 Intergalactic Ltd. makes a catalog of its products available both online (on its website) and offline (printed format).
 Customers browse the catalog (online or offline), and call Intergalactic to order selected products (hence *Tele*commerce).
 An Intergalactic employee answers calls, receives and processes orders.

-As orders have been steadily growing, Intergalactic has realized that it needs a program (Telecommerce Application) to allow its employee process calls faster and without making errors.
-As a matter of fact, not only was the process too slow increasing the number of lost customers, but it was also affected by human errors: frequent errors in calculating total price, discount and VAT, other errors were related to specifying the shipping address, etc.
+As orders have been steadily growing, Intergalactic has realized that it needs a program (Telecommerce Application) to allow its employee process calls faster and without errors.
+As a matter of fact, not only was the process too slow increasing the number of lost customers, but it was also affected by human errors: frequent errors in calculating total price, discount and VAT, other errors were related to stock management, etc.

-This project is about devloping the Telecommerce Application for Intergalactic company.
+This project is about developing the Telecommerce Application for Intergalactic company.

 ## ILOs
 - Apply the algorithmic thinking and approach in problem-solving, and be able to express algorithms using pseudo code and flow charts